 Tissue factor, also called platelet tissue factor, factor III, thrombokinase, or CD142 is a protein present in subendothelial tissue, platelets, and leukocytes necessary for the initiation of thrombin formation from the zymogen prothrombin.
 An incorrect synonym is thromboplastin.
 In addition to the membrane-bound tissue factor, soluble form of tissue factor was also found which results from alternatively spliced tissue factor mRNA transcripts, in which exon 5 is absent and exon 4 is spliced directly to exon 6.

-Tissue factor interacts with HSPE; the interaction, inhibited by heparin, promotes the generation of activated factor X and activates coagulation in the presence of activated factor VII.
+Interacts with HSPE; the interaction, inhibited by heparin, promotes the generation of activated factor X and activates coagulation in the presence of activated factor VII.

 Isoform 1: Membrane; Single-pass type I membrane protein.
+Isoform 2: Secreted.

 Lung, placenta and pancreas.

 TF expression is highly dependent upon cell type.
-Tissue factor can also be induced by the inflammatory mediators interleukin 1 and TNF-alpha, as well as by endotoxin, to appear on monocytes and vascular endothelial cells as a component of cellular immune response.
+TF can also be induced by the inflammatory mediators interleukin 1 and TNF-alpha, as well as by endotoxin, to appear on monocytes and vascular endothelial cells as a component of cellular immune response.

 Tissue factor initiates blood coagulation by forming a complex with circulating factor VII or VIIa.
 The [TF:VIIa] complex activates factors IX or X by specific limited protolysis.
 Tissue factor plays a role in normal hemostasis by initiating the cell-surface assembly and propagation of the coagulation protease cascade.

 Tissue factor initiates blood coagulation by complexing with FVII or FVIIa

 Tissue factor participates in hemostatic and inflammatory processes

 Tissue factor plays a role in normal hemostasis by initiating the cell-surface assembly and propagation of the coagulation protease cascade